 Rack of lamb is an elegant main course that is worthy of a special occasion or even a holiday dinner.
 While rack of lamb can be expensive, it is easy to cook to perfection and never fails to impress.

 Looking for a centerpiece for a festive meal?
-This stunning oven-roasted rack of lamb with a delectable garlic-herb crust is just the thing.
+This stunning oven-roasted rack of lamb with a delectable garlic-herb crust is just the thing for your Easter dinner or other special occasion.

 What is Rack of Lamb?